rshah1990/GCP_ML/Big_query/README.md

   -	We can cluster on multiple columns ex: store & product but order is really important (CLUSTER BY STORE, PRODUCT).
 In this case if user filter by STORE/ STORE+ PRODDUCT clustering will help but if user only filters by PRODUCT clustering won’t work

 # ML with big query

+- **Train model**:

+  CREATE MODEL `model name` \
+  OPTIONS \
+  (MODEL_TYPE=` `, INPUT_LABLE_COL = [‘Target col’]) \
+  AS \
+  (SELECT * FROM TABLE)

+- **Training Metrics**: Click on model --> evaluation tab
+- **Evaluate on new data**: In background, bq has already splitted data in train/test set, when we run this query it returns test set results

+  SELECT * FROM \
+  ML.EVALUATE \
+  (MODEL `model name`, \
+  SELECT * FROM TABLE)

+- **Predict on new data**:

+  SELECT * FROM \
+  ML.PREDICT \
+  (MODEL `model name`, \
+  SELECT * FROM TABLE)

+- **Model deployment**:
+  - **Data pre-processing/Feature creation is a part of code.
+Input features should be exactly same of data in table**
+  - **deploy in local**:
+       - Export model file in google cloud storage
+       - All TensorFlow based model will be exported as TensorFlow Saved Model
+       - AUTOML will be exported as container
+       - XG Boost will be deployed as custom prediction routine.
+We can download and edit those files in Python as well
+  - **deploy on cloud**:
+       - Export model to google cloud storage
+       - Use AI platform to deploy model for online prediction
+       - AUTOML models does not supports this

+- **Supported Model Type**:
+    1. Linear Regression
+    2. Binary logistic regression
+    3. Multi class logistic regression
+    4. K-means clustering
+    5. Matrix factorization for recommendation system
+    6. Time series
+    7. Boosted tree
+    8. DNN
+    9. AUTOML tables
+    10. Import previously trained TensorFlow models

+# Limitation:
+- Can only export to cloud storage
+- Can only export up to 1GB per file, but can be split to multiple files using wild card (bq extract ‘projectid.dataset.table’ ‘gs://my-bucket/file-name-*.json)
+- Load multiple files using command line and not from UI
+- Limited to 1000 table per dataset